clip-italian/clip-italian/README.md

 - validation is an holdout set (10%)
 - preprocessing_num_workers > 32 crashes the training
 - 526 warmup steps are 10% with wit+coco as training with 128 as BS
+- 6328 warmup steps are 10% with cc+wit+coco as training with 128 as BS